 Steve Rathje, Co-Founder and Editor-in-Chief

-Steve Rathje studies Symbolic Systems, Psychology, and Creative Writing at Stanford University.
-His recent play “Signs” is winner of the Oregon New Play Prize, and will receive a $10,000 commission, development, and a production at Artists Repertory Theatre.
-“Signs” is also a finalist in the 2016 Eugene O’Neill Playwrights Conference.
-His other plays have been published by Samuel French Inc., Dramatics Magazine, Reflections Magazine, and the Leland Quarterly Literary Journal and have been produced at Portland’s Fertile Ground Festival of New Works, Stanford University, the International Thespian Conference, and more.
-He is the 1st place winner of Stanford University’s Bocock/Guerard Fiction prize, winner of the International Thespian Playworks Competition, the 2014 National YoungArts Competition (Dramatic Writing Category), a four-time winner of the Oregon State Thespian Playwriting Competition, and received a Chappell Lougee grant to write a full-length play based on original research.
-He received a 2017 Ozy Genius Award, a 2016 Strauss Scholarship and a 2015 Haas Summer Project Grant from Stanford’s Haas Center for Public Service to produce Proscenium Live, a free festival of new work in Portland, OR, in partnership with Proscenium Journal and Portland Shakespeare Project.
+Steve Rathje is a Doctoral Student in Psychology at Cambridge University in England.
+His play “Signs” was the winner of the Oregon New Play Prize and was a finalist in the 2016 Eugene O’Neill Playwrights Conference.
+His other plays have been published by Samuel French Inc., Dramatics Magazine, Reflections Magazine, and the Leland Quarterly Literary Journal and have been produced at Portland’s Fertile Ground Festival of New Works, Stanford University, the International Thespian Conference.
+He was the first place winner of Stanford University’s Bocock/Guerard Fiction prize, winner of the International Thespian Playworks Competition, the 2014 National YoungArts Competition (Dramatic Writing Category), a four-time winner of the Oregon State Thespian Playwriting Competition, and received a Chappell Lougee grant to write a full-length play based on original research.
+He received a 2017 Ozy Genius Award, a 2016 Strauss Scholarship and a 2015 Haas Summer Project Grant from Stanford’s Haas Center for Public Service to produce Proscenium Live.

 William Rathje, Co-Founder and Editor